christianhelle/christianhelle.github.io/_posts/2023/2023-11-19-http-file-generator.md

 The problem here is that you are not really interested in retrieving or even knowing what Authorization headers your HTTP requests are using.
 They should just be there if required

+### Get Authorization header from Azure CLI

 I spend all my working hours building software that runs on Microsoft Azure and I extensively use the Azure CLI for various purposes.
-One of them is for retrieving an access token for the user I'm currently signed in as.
+One of which is for retrieving an access token for the user I'm currently signed in as.
 With Azure CLI, you can request an access token based on a scope.
-This works if your API uses roles that are specified in Microsoft Entra ID.
+This works great if your API uses roles that are specified in Microsoft Entra ID.

 Here's an advanced example of generating `.http` files for a REST API hosted on Microsoft Azure that uses the Microsoft Entra ID service as an STS.
 For this example, I use PowerShell and Azure CLI to retrieve an access token for the user I'm currently logged in with.